 - 1 piece dasima (dried kelp, kombu), about 3-inch square

 - 6 ounces tofu

 - 1 or 2 scallions

 - 1 ounce enoki mushrooms optional

 - Add 4 cups of water (or anchovy broth) to a medium size pot along with the radish and dasima (dried kelp).
 Bring it to a boil over high heat.
 Cook until the radish turns soft, about 5 minutes.
 Remove the dried kelp.
 Season with salt and pepper to taste.

 - Drop in the fish, clams and tofu.
-When it comes to a boil again, reduce the heat to medium.
-Cook until the clams are open and the fish is almost cooked through, about 5 minutes.
+Add the garlic.
+When it comes to a boil again, reduce the heat to medium high.
+Cook until the clams are open and the fish is almost cooked through, 4 to 5 minutes.
 (Do not overcook.
 The fish will continue to cook in the boiling hot broth while being served and eaten.)
 Adjust the seasoning if needed.

 - Add the enoki mushrooms, if using, scallions, and chili pepper.
 Continue to boil for a minute, and add the watercress or crown daisy leaves.
 Turn the heat off.
 Serve piping hot.

 The original daegutang recipe was published in February 2012.
 I’ve updated it here with new photos, more information and improvements to the recipe.